Blogging is a rapidly growing profession in India, particularly among millennials who value flexibility and financial freedom in their career choices.

 Limitations to blogging in India

-Blogging and blogs in India are primarily popular amongst the Millennial and thus make a case for awareness, or the lack thereof.
-The older Indian populace can easily view this as just a hobby with no ideal impact due to their lack of awareness and unwillingness to learn.
+- Awareness – Blogging and blogs in India are primarily popular amongst Millennial but not with others and thus make a case for awareness, or the lack thereof.
+The older Indian populace can easily view this as a hobby with no ideal impact due to their lack of understanding and unwillingness to learn.

-Most student bloggers in India barely have enough time to navigate the rigorous and strenuous school work presented in Indian colleges.
-And that means they can’t even find spare time to put up creative contents that generate any meaningful income.
+- School Pressure – Most student bloggers in India barely have enough time to navigate the rigorous and strenuous school work presented in Indian schools and colleges.
+And that means they can’t even find spare time to create creative content that generates meaningful income.

-This presents a problem for the college-attending bloggers in India because they continuously choose between quitting blogging or being inconsistent bloggers who make no money.
+This presents a problem for many millennial bloggers in India because they continuously choose between quitting blogging or being inconsistent bloggers who make no money.

-Most traditional Indian families raise their children to either get a government job or work in a private business firm.
+- Family Orientation – Most traditional Indian families raise their children to either get a government job or work in a private business firm.
 That makes the talk of entrepreneurship a taboo of some sort.
-Any decision to go against the norm in families such as this may be met with utter disdain.
+Any decision to go against the norm in families like this may be met with utter disdain.

 Aspiring bloggers from these families may become closeted bloggers without recognition or support from their families.
-Some of them have had to give up their dreams of becoming bloggers entirely.
+Some have had to give up their dreams of becoming bloggers entirely.

-Either way, despite these challenges, you’ve seen proof up there that Indians can and still do make a great living by blogging.
+Despite these challenges, you’ve seen proof that Indians can and still do make a great living by blogging.
 If they can do it, what’s stopping you?

-How to start blogging in India 2021 (The easiest blueprint)
+How to start blogging in India 2023 (The Easiest Way)

-To start and sustain a successful blog in India, you must pay great attention to blogging details.
-To break into the blogging industry that is steadily rising, you must be well equipped to avoid nursing regrets.
+To start and thrive a successful blog in India, you must focus on blogging details.
+To break into the blogging industry that is steadily rising, you must be well-equipped to avoid nursing regrets.

 Here are the things you must do before your blog takes off.